MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2022

+- Revisiting Neural Scaling Laws in Language and Vision. [[paper]](https://arxiv.org/abs/2209.06640)
+  - Ibrahim Alabdulmohsin, Behnam Neyshabur, Xiaohua Zhai.
+  - Key Word: Neural Scaling Laws; Multi-modal Learning.
+  - <details><summary>Digest</summary> The remarkable progress in deep learning in recent years is largely driven by improvements in scale, where bigger models are trained on larger datasets for longer schedules.
+To predict the benefit of scale empirically, we argue for a more rigorous methodology based on the extrapolation loss, instead of reporting the best-fitting (interpolating) parameters.
+We then present a recipe for estimating scaling law parameters reliably from learning curves.
+We demonstrate that it extrapolates more accurately than previous methods in a wide range of architecture families across several domains, including image classification, neural machine translation (NMT) and language modeling, in addition to tasks from the BIG-Bench evaluation benchmark.

 - A Review of Sparse Expert Models in Deep Learning. [[paper]](https://arxiv.org/abs/2209.01667)
   - William Fedus, Jeff Dean, Barret Zoph.
   - Key Word: Mixture-of-Experts.